shelleyolivia/learn-tutorials/polygon/NFT-Tutorial-Using-hardhat.md

 - [Node.js](https://nodejs.org/en/) v14.17.6 LTS or higher, for installing HardHat and other node packages.
 - [MetaMask](https://metamask.io/) for interacting with the blockchain.
   - Once you have installed MetaMask, add a connection with the [Polygon Mumbai testnet](https://docs.matic.network/docs/develop/metamask/config-polygon-on-metamask).
-- Remember to get your account funded with testnet MATIC tokens using the [Polygon faucet](https://faucet.polygon.technology/).
+- Remember to get your account funded with testnet MATIC tokens using the this [Polygon faucet](https://faucet.polygon.technology/) or [this one](https://mumbaifaucet.com/).

 # Creating Polygonscan API key